WORDS BY SOPHIE HENDERSON

 HERMÈS officially renamed it in 1977, and by the mid-‘90s, the bag’s waitlist was long enough to match any icon status.
 The signature Trapeze body quickly became one of the most sought-after styles in the world.

-Pinks and blues are the most coveted colorways.
+Pinks and blues are the most coveted colourways.
 Shades such as Rose Lipstick, Rose Azalee and Rose Sakura are known for their value, especially in small pieces such as the Kelly Pochette or the Kelly 25.
 Bleu bags, especially shades such as Bleu Marine and Bleu Saphir, are also highly coveted.

 Christian Dior Saddle

 Arguably the brightest star in the Christian Dior legacy, the Trotter Saddle Bag, known simply as the Dior Saddle bag, was first introduced in 1999 at the height of John Galliano’s tenure.
-Bringing its recognizable monogram to an era of logomania, this equestrian-inspired style garnered peak It-bag status.
+Bringing its recognisable monogram to an era of logomania, this equestrian-inspired style garnered peak It-bag status.

 Said to have left the factory on the day that HERMÈS designer Catherine Chaillet’s fifth child was born, the Constance bag entered the market in 1959.
 It was named after the designer’s newborn daughter.

-A favorite amongst former First Lady of the United States Jacqueline Kennedy, the success of the Constance only continued to amplify in the ‘90s.
+A favourite amongst former First Lady of the United States Jacqueline Kennedy, the success of the Constance only continued to amplify in the ‘90s.
 It can be harder to find than the more well-known Birkin and Kelly.
 Available in four sizes, all Constance bags are treated and dyed by highly trained artisans in the workshops of Pantin.